saschagrunert/git-journal/rfc/0001-commit-msg.md

 - Apply the commit message template via `commit.template` or a `prepare-commit-msg` hook
 - Use a different comment char via `core.commentchar` if necessary
-- Use a `pre-commit` hook for commit message validation and a `commit-msg` hook for normalization
+- Use a `commit-msg` hook for commit message validation

 # Drawbacks
 [drawbacks]: #drawbacks